mdalzell/mattdalzell.com/src/blog/gotcha-catching-custom-errors-in-typescript.md

 tags:
   - GOTCHA
   - TypeScript
-draft: true
+draft: false
 ---
-Oftentimes it is useful to implement custom errors so that they can be handled differently in catch blocks, or even just for more detailed logging.
-Recently, I was stuck on catching a custom error in TypeScript, and it took me perhaps an embarrassingly long amount of time to figure out why.
-After figuring out the problem, I thought that this would make a good entry in my GOTCHA series.
+Oftentimes it is useful to implement custom errors, whether for performing different logic in a catch block or simply for more detailed logging.
+Recently, I ran into some trouble catching a custom error in TypeScript, and I encountered a nuance in the language that would make an informative entry in my GOTCHA series.

 To replicate my experience, let's start with a custom error: